-Located near Jessieville in the Ouachita National Forest, the 1.6 million acre ONF reminds many of the Sawtooth Mountains.
-The ONF has 400 miles of hiking trails with jagged climbs and descents through blackjack oak and butternut hickory forests.
+Located near Jessieville, the 1.6 million acre Ouachita National Forest reminds many hikers of the Sawtooth Mountains.
+The Ouachita National Forest has 400 miles of hiking trails with jagged climbs and descents through blackjack oak and butternut hickory forests.

 The 223 mile Ouachita National Recreation Trail traverses the rugged, scenic peaks of the Ouachita Mountains from Pinnacle Mountain State Park in Arkansas to Talimena State Park in Oklahoma.
 While the entire trail could take up to a month, there are several nice short sections through fragile fern forests and wildflower gardens worth exploring.
 Keep an eye out for the faded triangle blazes.